Eggs seem to be one of those foods that many folks are perpetually confused about – for a variety of reasons.

 On the one hand, you have the egg white omelet eating folks who believe that egg yolks should be avoided as they are loaded with cholesterol and fat.

 Earth to fat phobes: A thorough review of the world’s scientific literature published in the American Journal of Lifestyle Medicine in 2009 concluded that eggs and the beneficial cholesterol they contain do not contribute to heart attacks!

 Does Cooking Egg Yolks Damage Them?

 What about folks that love their fat and cholesterol and realize that these nutrients in their natural state are critical to health, but have somehow bought into the notion that breaking the integrity of the egg yolk as would happen during cooking, baking, or scrambling oxidizes the cholesterol which is the form of this nutrient that is health-damaging?

 This is also a myth and causes folks to avoid eggs in dishes that would be perfectly healthy to include them.
 Having a fear of scrambling or whipping eggs into baked goods is a shame.
-Eating lots of eggs in as many ways as possible is a good dietary practice given that eggs are one of the highest sources of of sulphur.
+Eating lots of eggs in as many ways as possible is a good dietary practice given that eggs are one of the highest sources of sulfur.

-What actually does cause the cholesterol in foods like egg yolks to oxidize?
+What actually does cause cholesterol in foods like egg yolks to oxidize?

 It’s not simple cooking, baking or scrambling like what happens in our humble kitchens!

-Rather, it is the spray drying of foods that occurs when they are forced through tiny holes at obscenely high temperatures and pressures in factories to powderize them for use in a variety of processed foods that is the problem.
+Rather, it is the spray drying of foods that occurs when they are forced through tiny holes at obscenely high temperatures and pressures in factories to powderize them for use in a variety of processed foods that are the problem.

 This process called extrusion is completely denaturing to the cholesterol in all foods – not just eggs.
-It also negatively alters the fragile proteins that are present which is why extrusion is so damaging to cereal grains and why boxed cereals even if organic are highly toxic, allergenic foods.
+It also negatively alters the fragile proteins that are present which is why extrusion is so damaging to cereal grains and why boxed cereals are highly toxic, allergenic foods.

 How to Best Eat Your Eggs